What is this place?

 Who am I?

-You can simply call me B. I am a Linux System Administrator by day with serious imposter syndrome.
-I am eternally online.
+You can simply call me B. I've worked multiple positions in customer service and technology.
+Most recent ones being desktop support and linux system administration.
 I enjoy loose leaf tea, hot sauce, coffee, music, and technology, though my relationship with the latter is complicated, if you haven't picked up on that already.